xn-sakina/vrchat-heartio/README.md

 # vrchat-heartio

-Listen to your heart rate and display it in VRChat.
+Monitor your heart rate and display it in VRChat.

 > NOTE